lakshmikantsb2002/Pharma-Sales-Analysis-Power-Bi/README.md

 Features
-⚡PowerBI Desktop
+PowerBI Desktop[For creating a report]
-⚡PowerQuery Editor [For data-transformation/data-modeling] ⚡PowerBI Service [For making the report accessible on the web without PowerBI login] ⚡Multipage fully Interactive Report [For drawing insights and analysis]
+PowerQuery Editor [For data-transformation/data-modeling] PowerBI Service [For making the report accessible on the web without PowerBI login] Multipage fully Interactive Report [For drawing insights and analysis]

 1.INTRODUCTION:
 Datamatrix-ml Pharmaceuticals is one of the leading Pharmaceutical Manufacturing companies with a global presence.